 In the decarbonation industrial water treatment process and several extremely important factors are the alkalinity, pH, and temperature of the water.
-The waters ability to neutralize acids is the simple definition of the term alkalinity.
-However, the amount of substances in the water such as carbonate, bicarbonate, borate, silicate, and phosphate levels that define alkalinity greatly impact the efficiency of the decarbonation process and its results.
-The pH of the water affects the equilibrium between carbon dioxide and the other elements in the water such as bicarbonate ions and for that reason the proper pH must be maintained in order to successfully remove the carbon dioxide.
+The water's ability to neutralize acids is the simple definition of the term alkalinity.
+However, the number of substances in the water such as carbonate, bicarbonate, borate, silicate, and phosphate levels that define alkalinity greatly impact the efficiency of the decarbonation process and its results.
+The pH of the water affects the equilibrium between carbon dioxide and the other elements in the water such as bicarbonate ions and for that reason, the proper pH must be maintained in order to successfully remove the carbon dioxide.

 When the pH of the water is at 4.5 or below all of the carbon dioxide in the water is in a dissolved gas phase and can be removed through decarbonation with very high efficiencies like 99-100%.
 However when the pH approaches a level of 8.5 all of the carbon dioxide is ionized and is difficult to remove.

 Decarbonators provide a method to atomize the water